Disruptive or Distressed Students

 When dealing with disruptive behavior in the classroom, faculty may wish to consult with his/her colleagues, department chair and/or dean, or the Dean of Students for advice on handling the behavior.
 In many cases, the situation can be resolved without formal disciplinary proceedings.
 The Student Conduct Code website includes suggestions for preventing and handling disruptive behavior in the classroom.

 A distressed student’s conduct generally interferes with his/her own ability to learn and be successful in a class.
 Signs that a student may be in distress may include behavioral changes such as becoming quieter or more aggressive or withdrawing; submitting work that deteriorates in quality; missing assignments, appointments, or classes; or performing in an erratic or disorganized manner.
 A distressed student might also exhibit emotional traits such as appearing confused, upset, sad, highly anxious, irritable, or demonstrating odd behavior.

-Questions and advice about student behavioral and emotional issues and getting help should be directed to Counseling Services at 932-7465, located on the 2nd floor of the Student Services Building.
+Questions and advice about student behavioral and emotional issues and getting help should be directed to Counseling Services at 932-7465, located on the 2nd floor of the Student Services Center.